liguowang/CrossMap/docs/index.rst

  $ CrossMap -h

- usage: CrossMap [-h] [-v] {bed,bam,gff,wig,bigwig,vcf,gvcf,maf,region,viewchain} ...
+ usage: CrossMap [-h] [-v]
+                 {bed,bam,gff,wig,bigwig,vcf,gvcf,maf,region,viewchain} ...

- CrossMap (v0.6.0) is a program to convert (liftover) genome coordinates between different reference assemblies (e.g., from human GRCh37/hg19 to GRCh38/hg38 or vice versa).
+ CrossMap (v0.7.0) is a program to convert (liftover) genome coordinates between different reference assemblies (e.g., from human GRCh37/hg19 to GRCh38/hg38 or vice versa).
 Supported file formats: BAM, BED, BigWig, CRAM, GFF, GTF, GVCF, MAF (mutation annotation format), SAM, Wiggle, and VCF.

  positional arguments:
    {bed,bam,gff,wig,bigwig,vcf,gvcf,maf,region,viewchain}
                          sub-command help
      bed                 converts BED, bedGraph or other BED-like files.
 Only genome coordinates (i.e., the first 3 columns) will be updated.
 Regions mapped to multiple locations to the new assembly will be split.
 Use the "region" command to liftover large genomic regions.
 Use the "wig" command if you need bedGraph/bigWig output.
      bam                 converts BAM, CRAM, or SAM format file.
-Genome coordinates, header section, all SAM flags, insert size will be updated. gff                 converts GFF or GTF format file.
-Genome coordinates will be updated. wig                 converts Wiggle or bedGraph format file.
-Genome coordinates will be updated. bigwig              converts BigWig file.
-Genome coordinates will be updated. vcf                 converts VCF file.
+Genome coordinates, header section, all SAM flags, insert size will be updated.
+     gff                 converts GFF or GTF format file.
+Genome coordinates will be updated.
+     wig                 converts Wiggle or bedGraph format file.
+Genome coordinates will be updated.
+     bigwig              converts BigWig file.
+Genome coordinates will be updated.
+     vcf                 converts VCF file.
 Genome coordinates, header section, reference alleles will be updated.
      gvcf                converts GVCF file.
 Genome coordinates, header section, reference alleles will be updated.
      maf                 converts MAF (mutation annotation format) file.
-Genome coordinates and reference alleles will be updated.
-     region              converts big genomic regions (in BED format) such as CNV blocks.
-Genome coordinates will be updated.
-     viewchain           prints out the content of a chain file into a human readable, block-to-block format.
+Genome coordinates and reference alleles will be updated. region              converts big genomic regions (in BED format) such as CNV blocks.
+Genome coordinates will be updated. viewchain           prints out the content of a chain file into a human readable, block-to-block format.

- optional arguments:
+ options:
    -h, --help            show this help message and exit -v, --version         show program's version number and exit